- Tour the famous Diocletian's Palace in Split, dating back to the fourth century

 |Day 6||Horseback Ride & Pet Animals at Honey Valley||Dubrovnik|

-Day 1: Welcome to Split, Explore the City & Famed Diocletian's Palace
+Day 1: Arrive in Split, Explore the City & Famed Diocletian's Palace

 Welcome to Croatia!
 From the airport, it's a short (45-minute) drive to the center of Split.
 Check into your hotel and settle in before taking the rest of the afternoon to explore as your family chooses.
 A dynamic ancient coastal city, Split was founded 1,700 years ago by Roman Emperor Diocletian, and today its UNESCO-protected Old Town includes many impressive sites, including Diocletian's Palace, one of the best-preserved Roman buildings in the world.